 The niche you choose should reflect your experience and knowledge within a given industry.
 If you love doing home improvement, a store related to construction might work well for you.
 If you're passionate about gardening, you could sell consumers everything they need to create a home garden or cater to landscaping businesses.

-It’s important to assess how much opportunity exists in the area you are considering as well.
+It's important to assess how much opportunity exists in the area you are considering as well.
 Avoid targeting a market already saturated with competitors.
-At the same time, you want to avoid targeting emerging market segments.
+At the same time, you want to avoid targeting nascent market segments.
 Newly emergent trends might create opportunities for online sellers in the short term, but if the trend fades, you will be out of business.
 Instead, look for a marketplace that is underserved and offers an opportunity for consistent, long-term growth.
-Here are the nine steps to help get you set up for success.

 Once you've chosen your niche, you are ready to devise a business plan.
 This plan should account for whether you are selling to consumers or to organizations.
 A consumer-focused operation will require a customer support component as well as a commercial team to grow your audience.